-For the selected moment, each sampled participant is required to record and submit their activity by answering the following questions:
+For the selected moment, each sampled participant is required to record and submit their activity by answering the following questions via freeform or dropdown options:

-- Were you working at the time of your moment? - Yes or No - If the sampled participant indicates they were not working, they will be required to confirm if they were on paid or unpaid time off at the time of the moment. - If the sampled participated indicates they were working, they will be asked the following free form questions: - Who were you with? - What were you doing? - Why were you performing this activity? - If the sampled participant is a SPMP, they will be asked a follow-up question asking: "Could only someone with your skilled professional medical knowledge and training complete this activity?"
-(Yes or No)
+- Were you working at the time of your moment? - If the sampled participant indicates they were not working, they will be required to confirm if they were on paid or unpaid time off at the time of the moment. - If the sampled participated indicates they were working, they will be asked the following free form questions: - Who were you with?

+- If the participant reports they were working with a client, they will be required to indicate if the client was enrolled in the program at the time of the moment. - What were you doing? - Why were you performing this activity? - Could only someone with your skilled professional medical knowledge and training complete this activity?"